rpcrimi/WaffleIO/markdown/adding_stories.md

 # Adding Stories and Issues

-Lets add a new story to our Kanban board.
+Let's add a new story to our Kanban board.

 - Click on the "Add Issue" button at the top of the screen.
 This will bring up the following box:
 ![Add Story](/images/w_add_story.png?raw=true "Add Story")